 In the application, go to Help > Sophos Anti-Virus Help.

-Note: Apple is no longer releasing security updates for OS X 10.6 and 10.7.
-IS&T does not recommend running computers with those operating systems on the network.
+Note: Sophos is not supported or able to be installed on OS X versions 10.10 or earlier.
+IS&T does not recommend running computers with those operating systems on the MIT network.
 We strongly encourage you to upgrade to the latest Mac OS to ensure that they are protected.

 Sophos Anti-Virus detects and cleans up viruses, Trojans, worms, and spyware, as well as adware and other potentially unwanted applications.
 It provides virus definitions and software updates regularly when you are connected to the Internet.
 You do not need to be on campus to receive these updates.